echyn/echyn.github.io/research.md

 14. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

-15. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)
+15. The Demographic Legacy of the Vietnam War: Evidence from the 1969 Draft Lottery (with Martha Bailey)

 **Other Publications**

-17. Fees, Framing and Financial Literacy in the Choice of Pension Manager (with Justine Hastings and Olivia Mitchell) in *Financial Literacy: Implications for Retirement Security and the Financial Marketplace*.
-2010.
-Pension Research Council.

-18. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
+17. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
 May 2020.